kingmusab-tmt/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6-print_numberz.c: a programm that prints all single digit numbers of base 10 starting from 0 without using printf, puts etc only putchar
-7-print_tebahpla.c: a program that prints the lowercase alphabet in reverse 9-print_comb.c: a program that prints all possible cominations of single digit numbers
+7-print_tebahpla.c: a program that prints the lowercase alphabet in reverse 9-print_comb.c: a program that prints all possible cominations of single digit numbers 100-print_com3.c: a program that prints all possible different combinations of two digits